 Cool de Sac

 Cool by name and cool by nature, this play space has loads to offer kids from six months to 12 years.
-Settle in with a coffee and watch on as your small people go crazy on the various play stations including Lego, arts and crafts, a tree house, climbing equipment, slides and an area dedicated to the performing arts.
+Settle in with a coffee and watch on as your small people go crazy on the various play stations including Lego, arts and crafts, a tree house, climbing equipment, slides and an area dedicated to the performing arts and dressing up.
 Older kids will also have a ball in the gaming section.

 3 Temasek Boulevard Suntec City Mall #02-379/80 Singapore 038983; www.cooldesac.com.sg